tonikelope/coronapoker/docs/SECURITY.md

 Two further guards close the back doors found while hardening this:

 - **Self-strip guard (pockets).** A peer reads `megapacket[offsetBase]` *locally by index* and never de-locks a point inside its own pocket slot `[mySlot·2, mySlot·2+1]`, so a host that decouples the labelled `peerIdx` from the stripped point cannot make a peer reveal its own cards.
 - **GATE 6 (community).** When a peer strips its *own* community lock, the result must still be wrapped in the other peers' locks — so it should look like noise, never a real card.
 If instead the residual already resolves to a genuine (genesis) card, then every *other* lock was already gone and the host is using this peer as the **final** unlock to expose a board card before its street is due → refused.
-(Multiplicative blinding used to let a forged value slip past this genesis-check; with the DLEQ binding of the fix above making blinding impossible, the check can no longer be evaded.)
+(The DLEQ binding of the fix above makes multiplicative blinding impossible, so a forged value cannot be dressed up to slip past this genesis-check.)

-The legacy unauthenticated batch path (`REQ_SRA_UNLOCK_BATCH`) has been **removed entirely** — all dealing now flows through the proof-chained `REQ_SRA_UNLOCK_CHAIN`.
-With no code left that serves an unlock outside the proof chain, the old door cannot be reached because it no longer exists.
+All dealing flows through a single proof-chained channel (`REQ_SRA_UNLOCK_CHAIN`): no peer ever serves an unlock outside the proof chain, so a point that does not provably descend from the committed deck simply cannot be de-locked.

 The chain above proves each de-lock is honest, but it does not by itself prove the **deck** is honest — that it is a genuine permutation of 52 distinct cards with nothing duplicated or relocated between the pocket and community halves.
 That is §2.6.